-Based in Atlanta, Sword and the Script Media, LLC is a veteran-owned boutique public relations and marketing consultancy.
+Location: Based in Atlanta, Sword and the Script Media, LLC is a veteran-owned boutique public relations and marketing consultancy.
 We specialize in PR, marketing and social media for the business-to-business (B2B) technology community.
-Contact us.

-Our clients are primarily B2B technology companies, such as enterprise software, including cybersecurity, IT operations, telecom, martech, adtech, fintech and legal tech.
+Clients by segment: Our clients are primarily B2B technology and SaaS companies including cybersecurity, IT operations, telecom, martech, adtech, fintech and legal tech.
 We’ve done a little bit of work in insurance, pharma and healthcare, though there is usually a tech component to the business.

 Some of our clients are backed by venture capital.
 Others are sizable and publicly traded mid-market companies with several hundred million in revenue.
 We’ve also worked with divisions of two different Fortune 500 companies.
 I’ve also worked extensively with UK companies expanding to the US.

-Marketing and PR in B2B tech is hard work!
+Fixed fee pricing: Marketing and PR in B2B tech is hard work!
 As such, we’re not the most expensive consultants for hire, but we aren’t the cheapest either.
 It takes years of experience to develop the knowledge and skills to do marketing and PR effectively.
 We work on a monthly fixed-fee basis which can range from $3,400 to $7,500 and is structured around a set number of agreed deliverables.
 We can work on a retained, or, capacity permitting, a project basis.

 Clients hire us because have the strategy chops and work ethic to integrate with their marketing and drive business results.
 We’ll plan, do, measure — and teach — because when clients understand what we do and why, they value it even more.